 Zilina – starting point in the Mala Fatra region

-Zilina has a very beautiful old town.
+Zilina has a very beautiful old town centre.
 Around the Mariannenplatz there are, as usual in many Bohemian and Slovakian cities, many houses with sweeping arcades.

 Dining hearty at Mariannen – place